Where Have All the Wild Things Gone?21 Jul 2014, Posted by Aria's Blog in

 Careful kindness doesn’t cut it in the bedroom without a good dose of grunt.
 It’s almost essential to pave the way with politeness and care but you’ve got to have a few more cards to play if you’re going to close the deal and be a contender for ravishing.

-I seem to have attracted a number of these very nice men in recent times.
-As a result there are some characteristics in men that I’ve become a bit uneasy with.
+Wary of this unbalanced niceness now, there are some characteristics in men that I’ve become a bit uneasy with.
 Like them being particular about cleaning.
 And owning fine china.
 And perfect white sheets.
 They are all lovely things in and of themselves but when those aspects set the primary tone in a man’s environment it doesn’t make me feel like my wild expression is welcome.
 My badness.
 My messy, raw, real self.

-I really quite like having sex during my period for example.
+I really don’t mind having sex during my period for example.
 There’s something primitive and tribal in it for me with the blood.
 I think there’s an earthy sexiness about it.
 But there’s not a whole lot of space for letting go to deeper erotic expression when the man is worried about keeping the towel in the right place to protect his sheets.

 In contrast, I had a bit of a thing for a nasty Russian for a while.
 His balance was tipped much more towards unpredictable and energetic wildness.
 He was very forward in his expression of hungry lust and passionate force.
 But that didn’t work either because his niceness was so deeply hidden that I could hardly trust him at all.
 (And his sheets were filthy).
 There’s no deep surrender without safety.